pooriyasafaei/DataCoLab-Assessment/README.md

 </h3>
 <h2 align="center">Objective: </h2>

-Create a Python script or notebook that combines NLP, Computer Vision, Machine Learning, and Data Visualization to analyze and understand a dataset of book summaries.
+Creating a Python script or notebook that combines NLP, Computer Vision, Machine Learning, and Data Visualization to analyze and understand a dataset of book summaries.
 This involves cleaning the data, exploring its characteristics through EDA, shortening the summaries, and transforming them into images.

 <h2 align="center">Requirements:</h2>